Discover Okavango Delta

 Note: Additional fees may apply for vehicle entry, guided tours, and activities like mokoro safaris or boat cruises.
 Fees for private concessions within the Delta can vary, and some areas may require specific permits.

-Best Time to Visit Okavango Delta
+What is the Best Time to Visit Okavango Delta?

 Low Season